 Valentine’s Day Tips

 That Saturday you and your children can also visit Žluté lázně (Yellow Spa), where you will be able to enjoy the Saint Valentine’s Day through the pleasures of winter.
-There will be an entertainment in a snow park, a running track, bob sledging or children’s snow scooters.
-You will like the fact that the cover charge to enter the “snow-covered landscape” will be free.
+There will be entertainment in a snow park, a running track, bob sledging or children’s snow scooters.
+You will like that the cover charge to enter the “snow-covered landscape” will be free.

 Nevertheless, the late Saint Valentine’s evening will belong only to the adults.
 There will be choices to attend various Saint Valentine’s “parties”, “balls”, “entertainment programs” and “discos”.
-Musical entertainment will be for example held by the following clubs: Občanská plovárna, Radost FX, Discoclub Pacha, the already mentioned Yellow Spa, and many others.
+Musical entertainment will be, for example, held by the following clubs: Občanská plovárna, Radost FX, Discoclub Pacha, the already mentioned Yellow Spa, and many others.
 Lovers of folk will appreciate the program held by Divadlo Miriam (Miriam Theater) featuring the band called “Zpětné Zrcátko” (Rearview Mirror) at 19:00.
 You could also visit a premiere of the Saint Valentine’s Masquerade of Painters, which will be held in the hall of the restaurant called “Ve mlýně” at Prague 4.
 The cover charge is 250.00 CZK.
-If you just want to observe the dancing, you can do so in the Tropison Club, which will hold a truly exotic Saint Valentine’s party, full of Latin-American rhythms.
+If you want to observe the dancing, you can do so in the Tropison Club, which will hold a truly exotic Saint Valentine’s party full of Latin-American rhythms.
 Here we advise you to make a reservation for your tickets.

-As you can see, there will be many ways to enjoy the Saint Valentine’s Day in Prague.
+As you can see, there will be many ways to enjoy Saint Valentine’s Day in Prague.
 If you want to be no part of the crazy celebrations and sometimes of the flagrant kitsch, there is a spot in Prague to eliminate such, and at the same time to feel this holiday through its original sense – the spiritual one.
 The place is Vyšehrad and its Basilica of St. Peter and Paul, which currently houses the remains of Saint Valentine (discovered here in 2002).
 On February 14, the Royal Collegiate Chapter House of St. Peter and Paul at Vyšehrad, in cooperation with the Center for Families at Archdiocese of Prague, will organize the traditional Pilgrimage of the Fiancées, which will be held within the scope of the National Week of Matrimony.
-On the program is a whole-day recollection (spiritual redemption) for the couples signed in advance, and a holy mass at 15:30 in the Basilica of St. Peter and Paul at Vyšehrad.
-According to Jiří Musil of CPR, the holy mass is devoted for the public as well.
+On the program is a whole-day recollection (spiritual redemption) for the couples signed in advance and a holy mass at 15:30 in the Basilica of St. Peter and Paul at Vyšehrad.
+According to Jiří Musil of CPR, the holy mass is devoted to the public as well.

 Best restaurants for romance